MadStu/space-trucker-trading-tracker/README.md

 Index view

-- When the main index page loads, the first thing that happens in the view are some variables are defined such as the epoch_time and getting the session key.
+- When the main index page loads, the first thing that happens are some variables are defined such as the epoch_time and getting the session key.

 - Next the view checks to see if a record exists for the "Time Updated" object.
     - If it exists, it will retrieve the time of the last update from the UEX API.
     - If it doesn't exist, it creates one.

 - It will then check how much time has elapsed since last API update
-    - If more than 6 hours has elapsed, the API is called again and the time is recorded.
+    - If more than 6 hours has elapsed, the API is called and the time is recorded.
-        - a call to delete_old_trades() is also called to remove trades in the database that are over 14 days old.
+        - delete_old_trades() is also called to remove trades in the database that are over 14 days old.
         - A check is carried out to see if the API is working.
-            - If a status of "OK" is received, handle_api_data() is called to insert teh data into the database.
+            - If a status of "OK" is received, handle_api_data() is called to insert the data into the database.
             - This function then loops through the commodity data received.
-                - If a commodity doesn't exist, it's created with the data provided.
+                - If a commodity doesn't exist, it's created.
-                - If a commodity already exists, the date_modified dates are then compared to see if the prices already in teh database is newer.
+                - If a commodity already exists, the date_modified dates are then compared to see if the prices already in the database is newer.
-                    - If the data received is newer, then it will update the existing record
+                    - If the data received is newer, then it will update the existing record.

 - When the index view receives form data by POST method, it checks to see if it was the user pressing the "Reset Profit" button.
-    - If it was the reset button pressed it then checks to see if the user (defined by the session key received) has trades exsting in the database.
+    - If it was the reset button pressed it then checks to see if the user (defined by the session key received) has trades already exsting in the database.
-        - If it exists, it then resets the user's profit value to 0
+        - If it exists, it then resets the user's profit value to 0.

-    - If it wasn't the reset button, it was a trade entry into the database and it looks to get the boolean value of whether it was a buy or sell.
+    - If it wasn't the reset button, then it was a trade entry into the database and it checks the boolean value for whether it was a buy or sell.
         - If True, it was a buy trade and the variables are assigned accordingly.
         - If False, it was a sell trade and the variables are assigned accordingly.
     - The variables that have been assigned are then insterted in to the database using the handle_form_data() function.
         - handle_form_data() then checks if the user already has a trade with the same commodity.
-            - If it exists, it then gets that object and checks if it's a buy or sell trade.
+            - If it exists, it then it gets that object and checks if it's a buy or sell trade.
-                - If a buy trade, the existing commodity amount is updated with the added number of units bought and the cost and profit expected is changed to reflect that.
+                - If a buy trade, the existing commodity amount is updated with the added number of units bought and the cost and profit expected is calculated to reflect that.
                 - If a sell trade, a check is made to see if too much cargo has sold than exists in the inventory.
                     - If too much then an error message is added to the database using the add_error_message() function.
                         - add_error_message() simply stores an error message into the ErrorList model.
-                    - If it passes this check, the existing commodity amount is reduced to reflect how many the user has remaining in their cargo.
+                    - If it passes this check, the existing commodity amount is reduced to reflect how many units the user has remaining in their cargo.
 The cost and profit are also updated.
                 - Another check is made against the ErrorList model and if there isn't one, it checks the inventory amount.
-                    - If therte is no remaining cargo, then this whole trade object is deleted.
+                    - If there is no remaining cargo, then this whole trade object is deleted.
                     - If there is cargo still remaining, the object is updated with the newly calculated values.
                 - user_profit_calc() is called to update the total profit amount.
                     - First a check is made, if an object of the profit for that user does not exist, a new one is created.
                     - The function then updates the user's profit by subtraction if it's a buy trade, or addition if they've sold.
-            - If the commodity doesn't yet exist in the user's trades, then cost and potential profit are calculated and a new record is inserted with the details.
+            - If the commodity doesn't yet exist in the user's trades, then the cost and potential profit are calculated and a new record is inserted with the details.
 With user_profit_calc() being called again to update total profit.
-        - update_commodity_prices() is then called which checks if there's any recorded errors and the user is a superuser.
+        - update_commodity_prices() is then called which checks if there's any recorded errors and that the user is a superuser.
             - If the user is a superuser, the commodity price is updated with the values received in the trade form.
-        - After all the form data is handled, the page is redirected back tot he home page.
+        - After all the form data is handled, the page is redirected back to the home page.

 - Next the index view gets some information from the database to populate the template form in anticipation of what the user will be using.
-    - If a trade objects exist for this user, it gets the most recently traded item and retrieves the details and creates the variable.
+    - If trade objects exist for this user, it gets the most recently traded item and retrieves the details and creates the variable.
     - If a trade object doesn't exist, we provide it with some default values to populate.

 - Next it calculates the totals by looping through all the user's trades and puts them in variables for the template.